yoophillip/Focus/README.md

 # Focus
-1. Allows users to create account
+1. Allows users to create an account and track their focus time.